-SF UK imports pork and poultry products from group owned businesses in Poland, Animex Foods zoo sp k (Animex) and Romania, Smithfield Prod SRL (Prod).
-There are currently 11 production sites in Poland and 5 in Romania.
+SF UK imports pork and poultry products from group owned businesses in Poland, Animex Foods sp z.o.o (Animex), and Slovakia/Hungary (Mecom s r o).
+There are currently 11 production sites in Poland and 4 in Slovakia/Hungary.
 Livestock is sourced from a combination of company owned and contracted farms, as well as procuring on the open market.
 SF UK supplies products to a range of customers within the UK and Ireland, including the retail, foodservice, wholesale and manufacturing sectors.

 Effectiveness in ensuring trafficking is not taking place - Due Diligence Processes

 Smithfield Foods Ltd is an AB member of SEDEX (Supply Ethical Data Exchange), a not-for profit organisation which is dedicated to driving improvements and ethical business practices in global supply chains.
 Animex and all its 11 production sites are B members of SEDEX.
 A requirement of membership is the completion of a Supplier Audit Questionnaire (SAQ), enabling both our organisation and our customers (who are members of SEDEX) to view the ethical data of the supply sites.
 In addition, a total of 5 Animex sites have been subject to an independent ethical audit.
 Mecom s r o, are not members of SEDEX.

 Within the last 12 months a member of the Technical Team has attended the Stronger Together ‘Tackling Modern Slavery in Global Supply Chains’ training workshop.
 In order to ensure there is no modern slavery or human trafficking within our supply chain we will undertake the following steps in the next 12 months: